baditaflorin/github-stars/readme.md

 *   [run-llama/llama-hub](https://github.com/run-llama/llama-hub): A library of data loaders for LLMs made by the community -- to be used with LlamaIndex and/or LangChain
 *   [sanchit-gandhi/whisper-jax](https://github.com/sanchit-gandhi/whisper-jax): JAX implementation of OpenAI's Whisper model for up to 70x speed-up on TPU.
 *   [Sentdex/TermGPT](https://github.com/Sentdex/TermGPT): Giving LLMs like GPT-4 the ability to plan and execute terminal commands
+*   [openai/openai-cookbook](https://github.com/openai/openai-cookbook): Examples and guides for using the OpenAI API
 *   [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps): Draw pretty maps from OpenStreetMap data!
 Built with osmnx +matplotlib + shapely
 *   [joaotinti75/Pygame](https://github.com/joaotinti75/Pygame): Games that i did using pygame library
 *   [GoogleCloudPlatform/bigquery-utils](https://github.com/GoogleCloudPlatform/bigquery-utils): Useful scripts, udfs, views, and other utilities for migration and data warehouse operations in BigQuery.